hackerb9/vt340test/mmj.md

 ### Purchasing Unassembled MMJ-DB9F Adapters

-Most of the MMJ-DB9F adapters sale online come with the pins disconnected so you can choose how you wish to wire it.
+Most of the MMJ-DB9F adapters for sale online come with the pins disconnected so you can choose how you wish to wire it.

 Hackerb9 ordered from Pacific Cable (part no. AD-9FT6-G1D), but [their